scala/scala/spec/11-annotations.md

     val Some(y) = x: @unchecked
     ```

-    Without the `@unchecked` annotation, a Scala compiler could
-    infer that the pattern match is non-exhaustive, and could produce a
-    warning because `Option` is a `sealed` class.
+    Without the `@unchecked` annotation, a Scala compiler could infer that the pattern match is non-exhaustive and issue a warning because `Option` is a `sealed` class.

-  * `@uncheckedStable` When applied a value declaration or definition, it allows the defined
+  * `@uncheckedStable` When applied to a value definition, it allows the defined
     value to appear in a path, even if its type is [volatile](03-types.html#volatile-types).
     For instance, the following member definitions are legal: